sudiprd/a-star-path-finding/README.md

 A-star

-Click on the blocks to place the start point/end point/walls Press space to start the algorithm
+Click on the blocks to place the start point/end point/walls

+Press space to start the algorithm

 Press c to clear all blocks

 press left click to remove one block

-The algorithm can run in one of two modes with Visualizer and without Visualizer with Visualizer mode is the one seen above in gif without Visualizer will find the path (blue line) without showing how it works and is almost instant
+The algorithm can run in one of two modes with Visualizer and without Visualizer

+without Visualizer will find the path (blue line) without showing how it works and is almost instant